Eddevinc/files2/wvd-in-a-day/06-Create-Workspaces.md

 ### **Task 1: Create Workspaces**

+We will be creating two workspaces, *WVD-WS-01* for WVDUser-01 and *WVD-WS-02* for WVDUser-02.

 1. Navigate to Azure portal, then search for **Windows** in search bar and select **Windows Virtual Desktop**.

    ![ws name.](media/y.png)